Satoqz/vscode-discord/README.md

 - The line you're currently editing

-- Icons for some filetypes, more will be added soon to provide a more all around coverage
+- Icons for most filetypes used in programming

 ## Requirements